-Are you the kind of person who brings your pillow with them when travel?
+Are you the kind of person who brings your pillow with them when traveling?
 Hi, I’m Janet and I’m a pillow snob.
 But I wasn’t always.
 For years I spent around $40 for a pillow that I bought at Target or Walmart.

 They’d go flat and I’d be frustrated and buy another brand hoping to find the best one.
 It never worked.
 They were garbage.
 Even when I splurged and bought a better pillow, they wouldn’t stand the test of time.

-Well I finally found pillows I love and bring with me on trips or vacations.
-Otherwise I take the chance that the hotel pillows will be small or cheaply made.
+Well, I finally found pillows I love and bring with me on trips or vacations.
+Otherwise, I take the chance that the hotel pillows will be small or cheaply made.

 Note: we use affiliate links so we may earn a commission if you buy based on my recommendation.